 The question of what size the modern disabled toilet room within a commercial use building should be is a common one.
-The following article sets out to explore the required dimensions.
+The following article explores the required dimensions.

 Disabled toilet dimensions: what size should a disabled toilet be?

-To comply with Document-M of Building Regulations, disabled toilet dimensions should sit at a minimum of 2200mm deep x 1500mm wide.
-This allows the right amount of space to install all the features needed for a disabled toilet, while still allowing the correct amount of space for a user to manoeuvre comfortably within the wash space.
-For instance, a wheelchair user needs to be able to transfer from their chair, over to the toilet pan.
-To ensure you have all the correct features in your disabled toilet, you can take care of things swiftly with a Doc-M pack.
+To comply with Document M of the Building Regulations, disabled toilet dimensions should be a minimum of 2200mm deep by 1500mm wide.
+This provides the right amount of space to install all the features needed for a Disabled Toilet, while still allowing a user to manoeuvre comfortably within the wash space.
+For instance, a wheelchair user needs to be able to transfer from their chair to the toilet pan.
+To ensure you have all the necessary features in your disabled toilet, you can get things done swiftly with a Doc-M Pack.

-The minimum disabled toilet room dimensions are to exclude any items installed which are not required or mandated as part of a Document-M compliant disabled toilet room.
+The minimum disabled toilet room dimensions exclude any items installed that are not required or mandated as part of a Document-M compliant disabled toilet room.

-Therefore if there are any items projecting into the room such as radiators or baby changing tables, the measurement for the minimum disabled toilet dimensions should be taken from the narrowest point between any wall and these fixtures.
+Therefore, if there are any items projecting into the room, such as radiators or baby-changing tables, the minimum disabled toilet dimensions should be measured from the narrowest point between the wall and these fixtures.

 What is the minimum size for a disabled toilet?

-As we said above, the minimum disabled toilet dimensions for a Document-M compliant accessible washroom is 2200mm deep x 1500mm wide.
+As we said above, the minimum disabled toilet dimensions for a Document-M-compliant accessible washroom are 2200mm deep by 1500mm wide.
 However, many choose to make their disabled toilets much bigger.
-There are also other disabled toilet dimensions for ambulant washrooms too, for more information on that, see our earlier blog on What size is an ambulant toilet?
+There are also other disabled toilet dimensions for ambulant washrooms.
+For more information on that, see our earlier blog on What Size is an Ambulant Toilet?

-What is the minimum width of a door to an accessible toilet?
+What is the minimum width of a door to a disabled toilet?

-When planning your accessible washrooms, you also need to give thought to the dimensions of the door opening.
+When planning your disabled accessible washrooms, you also need to consider the dimensions of the door opening.
 This needs to be at least 900mm wide to allow a wheelchair to pass through freely.
-The toilet door should open outwards and not into the toilet cubicle itself.
-This is so that if a user fell over, passed out, or needed assistance, it would be possible to open the door easily without the obstruction of something inside the room.
+The toilet door should open outwards, not into the toilet cubicle.
+This is so that if a user fell over, passed out, or needed assistance, the door could be opened easily without being obstructed by something inside the room.

 What is the minimum width needed for a wheelchair to fit under a vanity unit?

 Most standard wheelchairs are around 640mm wide, so when designing and installing vanity units in accessible washrooms, we need to bear this in mind.
-If a wheelchair user is to tuck themselves underneath the vanity unit in order to wash their hands, then they not only need this clearance, but also additional space to manoeuvre and propel the wheelchair.
+If a wheelchair user is to tuck themselves under the vanity unit to wash their hands, they need not only this clearance but also additional space to manoeuvre and propel the wheelchair.
 It’s therefore sensible to allow the same 900mm width beneath a vanity in order to accommodate wheelchair users comfortably.
 The optimum height for a disabled wash basin or vanity unit is 720-740mm.

-Many disabled washrooms choose to use a wall mounted wash basin and in this instance it is important to not box in the waste trap underneath as this begins to limit the space available for a wheelchair user to get close to the wash basin.
+Many disabled washrooms use a wall-mounted wash basin; in this case, it is important not to box in the waste trap underneath, as this can limit the space available for a wheelchair user to approach the basin.

 For further information and insights on disabled washroom design, see our other features on the subject HERE.